 Due to the severe health risks and country regulations related to the COVID-19 pandemic, most of its social initiatives have focused on COVID-19 support efforts in 2020, accounting for 60% of the spent budget and 98% of the reached beneficiaries.
 These efforts mainly involved distributing health and safety items such as face masks, hand sanitisers and anti-bacterial soap to prevent the contraction and transmission of the COVID-19 virus and the provision of food necessities such as flour, rice and oil.

 Our investments in communities

-To this end, also in 2019 we have invested in a number of community programmes that deliver a true value to our clients and to the broader community where they live and work.
-The Company’s microfinance institutions allocate between 0.5% and 1% of their profit (except where regulation requires otherwise, as in the case of India where it is 2%) to these activities.
-In 2019, the Company spent more than $500,000 on community programmes, which benefited close to 130,000 people, in the field of education, healthcare and disaster and other activities related to distress.
+To this end, the Group has invested in several community programmes in 2020 that deliver true value to clients and to the broader community where they live and work.
+The Company’s microfinance institutions allocate between 0.5% and 1% of its profit (except where regulation requires otherwise, as in India, where it is 2%) to these activities.
+In 2020, the Company spent more than USD 500,000 on community programmes, which benefited 2,300,588 people in the field of education, healthcare, sanitation and disaster relief.

 OF THE COMMUNITY INVESTMENT BUDGET WAS SPENT ON COVID RELATED SUPPORT

 "We are constantly seeking feedback on the needs of the community and synchronise our investments to make a sustainable and positive impact.”

 In April 2020, to support clients in the pandemic’s uncertain times, branch managers and loan officers in Kenya distributed food necessities such as flour, rice, oil, sugar, and hygiene products to over, 2,500 clients at 40 different branches.
 The distribution was accomplished with the assistance of the local government authorities.